JusJae/ms3_logapp/README.md

 1. #### Account Management

 - As a new user, I want to register for an account so that I can access the product log app.
 - As a registered user, I want to log in to the application so that I can manage my product list.
 - As a registered user, I want to reset my password in case I forget it.

 2. #### Product Management

 - As a user, I want to add a new product to my list, including its image, so that I can keep track of my products.
 - As a user, I want to view all my products in a list or grid view so that I can easily navigate through them.
 - As a user, I want to update the details of a product, including changing its image, to keep my product information current.
 - As a user, I want to delete a product from my list when I no longer need it.

 3. #### Search and Filter

 - As a user, I want to search for a product by its name to quickly find specific products.
 - As a user, I want to filter products by categories to view products of a specific type.
 - As a user, I want to sort products by the date they were added to see recent additions first.

 4. Navigation and Layout:

 - As a user, I want a responsive layout so that I can access the application effectively on both desktop and mobile devices.
 - As a user, I want a fixed bottom footer with relevant links and information.
 - As a user, I want a navigation menu to quickly move between different sections of the application.

 5. #### Pagination and Performance

 - As a user, I want to view products in paginated lists so that I don’t get overwhelmed with too much data at once and the app loads faster.

-6. #### Accessibility:
+6. #### Accessibility

 - As a user with visual impairments, I want the application to be screen-reader friendly so that I can navigate and use the app effectively.
 - As a user with motor impairments, I want to navigate the application using keyboard shortcuts.

-7. #### Cloud Storage and Media Management:
+7. #### Cloud Storage and Media Management

 - As a user, I want my uploaded product images to be stored securely and load fast.
 - As a user, I want the application to only accept valid image files to ensure consistency and safety.

-8. #### Error Handling and Feedback:
+8. #### Error Handling and Feedback

 - As a user, I want to receive clear error messages when something goes wrong so that I understand what happened and how to proceed.
 - As a user, I want to receive feedback when my actions (like adding a product) are successful.

 ---